insooth/insooth.github.io/type-level-modelling-example.md

 ### Interface

 We need to figure out how layer above will call us, i.e. we need to define our interface.
-Since data will be provided upon *request from layer above*, and we need to make it possible to *pass user-defined algorithm that auguments* ... *allocated data*, following minimal interface can be defined inside out layer's scope (let's use `struct A`):
+Since data will be provided upon *request from layer above*, and we need to make it possible to *pass user-defined algorithm that augments* ... *allocated data*, following minimal interface can be defined inside out layer's scope (let's use `struct A`):

 ```c++
 struct A